 The diagnosis of developmental delay is made by any number of professionals, including developmental pediatricians, neurologists, and psychologists.
 This diagnosis is often made in early childhood when a child does not meet typically expected developmental milestones.

 The diagnosis of intellectual disability is made based on the results of cognitive abilities (intelligence) and adaptive skills (how a child functions in every day activities).
 A psychologist generally administers the cognitive testing.
 The psychologist or developmental pediatrician may also determine adaptive skills.
-Consideration also needs to be given to the environment in which a person lives, and the manner in which he or she interacts with others on a daily basis.
+Consideration also needs to be given to the environment in which a person lives and the manner in which he or she interacts with others on a daily basis.
 The diagnosis is usually made after infancy between the preschool and school age-age periods.
-There are different classifications of intellectual disability: Mild, Moderate, Severe, Profound, Unspecified.
+There are different classifications of intellectual disability: mild, moderate, severe, profound, and unspecified.

 A child with intellectual disability may or may not have other disabilities.
 Some common developmental disabilities associated with intellectual disability are autism, cerebral palsy, epilepsy, and vision or hearing impairments.

 At age 3, your public school system begins to provide the needed school and therapy services.
-As noted in the Individuals with Disabilities Education Act (IDEA), children with developmental delays and intellectual disabilities are entitled to a free and appropriate education based on their needs.
-School systems are required to work with parents to develop an Individualized Education Program (IEP).
+As noted in the Individuals with Individuals with Disabilities Education Act (IDEA), children with developmental delays and intellectual disabilities are entitled to a free and appropriate education based on their needs.
+School systems are required to work with parents to develop an individualized education program (IEP).
 The IEP describes the child’s specific needs, and how the school system will meet them.
 Both special education and other school based services are provided free of charge.

 While different therapists, educators, and other specialists can provide special training, the best thing you can do is include your child in warm and loving family living.
 Assist your child to develop as much independence and as many functional skills as possible.
 Maintain open and ongoing communication with your child’s teachers and therapists.